Trauma-Informed Care

 Psychological Associate

-Welcome to my website!
 I am a Psychological Associate registered with the College of Psychologists of Ontario with a practice in Clinical and Counselling Psychology.
-I have a background in psychological and somatic approaches to psychotherapy, and value a wholistic perspective that supports body and mind.
-With over 25 years of experience providing psychological services, I have had the pleasure of working in community mental health, hospital, school, and private practice settings.
+My focus is providing trauma-informed and attachment-based support.
+I have a background in psychological and somatic approaches to psychotherapy, and value a wholistic perspective that considers body and mind.
+With over 25 years of experience providing psychological services, I have had the privilege of working in community mental health, hospital, school, and private practice settings.

 What to Expect